-A familiar sight in the Brooklyn skyline, the Williamsburgh Savings Bank (now known as One Hanson Place) was the tallest building in Brooklyn until the construction of The Brooklyner in 2009.
+A familiar sight in the Brooklyn skyline, One Hanson Place (formerly known as the Williamsburgh Savings Bank) was the tallest building in Brooklyn until the construction of The Brooklyner in 2009.

 About “The Willie”